The way you talk to your class is extremely important for your success as a teacher and your students’.

 What do you think about this?

 Getting student feedback on your lessons is a useful tool to deliver beneficial sessions to your class.
 Children learn best when they are enjoying themselves.
 Boredom and tedious repetition are detrimental to absorbing information.
 Routine and structure are important, but the tasks can be varied to add excitement.
+Start a class discussion.
 Children need to be enthusiastic about school and learning which is achieved by getting their first hand opinions on their experiences so far.
 It will come as no surprise that a few will always instantly label their maths lesson as ‘boring’ or history as ‘no fun’.
-As a teacher you need to be able to sift through the not so thoughtful responses to find the positive and constructive criticism.
+As a teacher, you need to be able to sift through the not so thoughtful responses to find positive and constructive criticism.
 These are the comments to take on board and apply to your next lesson plans.
 Students might have really enjoyed the group work but disliked another aspect of the lesson, such as peer marking.
 Look at what sections of the lesson got the most productive output from the students as well as their comments to fully assess the success of the lesson.